 - Price: starting at $349

 Like its predecessor, the Pixel 4a should have a shell made entirely out of polycarbonate plastic.
 The cheaper material will keep the cost low.
-It is rumored to come in three colors: Clearly White, Just Black, and Barely Blue.
+While originally rumored to come in three colors, current leaks indicate the new Barely Blue won't make the cut.
+Only Just Black and Clearly White will be available at launch.

 - Frame: polycarbonate